akamai/cl-http2-protocol/README.md

 `CL+SSL` and OpenSSL.
-For unencrypted communication (a.k.a. plain or direct), code using `USOCKET` is included (on SBCL, another option is available using `SB-BSD-SOCKETS`), but this is offered as a convenience only, as HTTP/2.0 will enforce TLS.
+For unencrypted communication (a.k.a. plain or direct), code using `USOCKET` is included (on SBCL, another option is available using `SB-BSD-SOCKETS`), but this is offered as a convenience only, as HTTP/2.0 will likely enforce TLS.

 Support for: